prequel-dev/workshop/scenarios/scenario-01-cre-2024-009/README.md

 Trigger completed
 ```

-While the job is running, use Prometheus to monitor the `container_memory_rss{namespace="monitoring", container="opentelemetry-collector"}` metric for the OpenTelemetry Collector container in the `monitoring` namespace to see how the Collector is doing.
+While the job is running, use Prometheus to monitor the `container_memory_rss{namespace="monitoring", container="otel-collector"}` metric for the OpenTelemetry Collector container in the `monitoring` namespace to see how the Collector is doing.

 #### Question 1: What do you see happening in Prometheus?

 _Hints:_

-Monitor the `container_memory_rss{namespace="monitoring", container="opentelemetry-collector"}` metric in Prometheus.
+Monitor the `container_memory_rss{namespace="monitoring", container="otel-collector"}` metric in Prometheus.
 Is it increasing?

 Other metrics to explore: